 carried out under a work permit system.

-- The permit certificate requires acknowledgement by the performing authority (team leader) that is responsible for doing the work to indicate that working conditions and limits are thoroughly understand.
+- The permit certificate requires acknowledgment by the performing authority (team leader) that is responsible for doing the work to indicate that working conditions and limits are thoroughly understood.

 Work permit Requirement

 Work permit systems are the most formal method of ensuring safe systems of working.
 Their use shall be reserved for work where there is potential hazard and that the precautions necessary for that work need positive enforcement.

 Issuing Authority: – is the person who signs a work permit and authorizes the work to start, provided that all the prescribed special conditions have been or shall be complied with?
 He shall ensure that all supporting documentation has been obtained and is properly completed before the work permit signed.